-Chorus group:
+Parties that are Chorus group:

-- Chorus Ltd; and - Chorus New Zealand Ltd.
+considered to be a Chorus Ltd; and

+single qualifying Chorus New Zealand Ltd.

+liable person

-CallPlus group:
+entity under CallPlus group:

-- CallPlus Ltd; and - 2Talk Ltd.
+section 79 of the CallPlus Ltd; and

-Crown companies group:

-- Enable Networks Ltd;

-- Kordia Ltd;
+Act • 2Talk Ltd.

-- Orcon Ltd (considered part of the Crown companies group during the period 1 July 2012 - 14 April 2013);

-- REANNZ (Research & Education Advanced Network New Zealand Ltd);

-- Transpower New Zealand Ltd;

-- Ultrafast Fibre Ltd; and

-- Whangarei Local Fibre Company Ltd (trading as Northpower Fibre).
+Crown companies group: Enable Networks Ltd; Kordia Ltd; Orcon Ltd (considered part of the Crown companies group during the period 1 July 2012 - 14 April 2013); REANNZ (Research & Education Advanced Network New Zealand Ltd); Transpower New Zealand Ltd; Ultrafast Fibre Ltd; and Whangarei Local Fibre Company Ltd (trading as Northpower Fibre).

-Teamtalk has advised that it acquired Bay City Communications Ltd (BCL) on 17 December 2012 - a separate QR return will be required for BCL from 1 July - 16 December 2012, and from 17 December to 30 June 2013 BCL can be part of a consolidated report with Teamtalk.
+55 Teamtalk has advised that it acquired Bay City Communications Ltd (BCL) on 17 December 2012 - a separate QR return will be required for BCL from 1 July - 16 December 2012, and from 17 December to 30 June 2013 BCL can be part of a consolidated report with Teamtalk.

-Orcon/Vivid Networks group:

-- Orcon Ltd (considered part of a group with Vivid Networks Ltd during the period 15 April 2013 - 30 June 2013); and - Vivid Networks Ltd. 56
+Orcon/Vivid Networks group: Orcon Ltd (considered part of a group with Vivid Networks Ltd during the period 15 April 2013 - 30 June 2013); and Vivid Networks Ltd. 56

 Teamtalk group:

-- Teamtalk Ltd;
+Teamtalk Ltd;

-- Araneo Ltd;
+Araneo Ltd;

-- Bay City Communications Ltd (considered part of the Teamtalk group during the period 17 December 2012 - 30 June 2013); and
+Bay City Communications Ltd (considered part of the Teamtalk group during the period 17 December 2012 - 30 June 2013); and Citylink Ltd.

-- Citylink Ltd.

 Telecom group:

-- Telecom Corporation of New Zealand Ltd; and - Telecom New Zealand Ltd.
+Telecom Corporation of New Zealand Ltd; and

-Vodafone group:
+Telecom New Zealand Ltd.

-- Vodafone New Zealand Ltd; - Vodafone Fixed Ltd (formerly TelstraClear New Zealand Ltd).
+Vodafone group:57 Vodafone New Zealand Ltd; Vodafone Fixed Ltd (formerly TelstraClear New Zealand Ltd).

-According to the Companies Office website, Orcon Holdings Ltd acquired a 100% interest in Orcon Ltd on 15 April 2013.
+56 According to the Companies Office website, Orcon Holdings Ltd acquired a 100% interest in Orcon Ltd on 15 April 2013.
 Semple Investments Ltd has a 48% interest in Orcon Holdings Ltd. Semple Investments Ltd also owns a 100% interest in Vivid Technologies Ltd, which in turn owns a 70% interest in Vivid Networks Ltd. As both Orcon Ltd and Vivid Networks Ltd are liable persons, they are required to be considered as a single entity for the TDL under section 79 of the Act.
 This is because both these liable persons have a significant common shareholder in the form of Semple Investments Ltd, albeit through Semple's wholly owned subsidiaries.

-According to the Companies Office website, Vodafone New Zealand Ltd acquired TelstraClear New Zealand Ltd on 1 November 2012, and shortly after TelstraClear then became Vodafone Fixed Ltd. Vodafone Fixed Ltd operated as a separate entity 100% owned by Vodafone New Zealand Ltd from 1 November 2012 through to 31 March 2013 when the two companies were formerly merged.
+57 According to the Companies Office website, Vodafone New Zealand Ltd acquired TelstraClear New Zealand Ltd on 1 November 2012, and shortly after TelstraClear then became Vodafone Fixed Ltd. Vodafone Fixed Ltd operated as a separate entity 100% owned by Vodafone New Zealand Ltd from 1 November 2012 through to 31 March 2013 when the two companies were formerly merged.
 Notwithstanding the rules established in paragraph 10, should Vodafone wish to do so, the Commission will permit the Vodafone group to file a single consolidated specified information report for the period between 1 November 2012 and 30 June 2013.
 For the period between 1 July 2012 and 31 October 2012, TelstraClear New Zealand Ltd and Vodafone New Zealand Ltd were separate companies and must provide separate specified information reports for that specific period.

-Attachment E - Letter of 6 March 2014 to qualifying liable persons and template 1
+Attachment E - Letter of 6 March 2014 to qualifying liable persons and template 158